 dT = 0.5B sin (h) – T (1-cos (h) )

 Where B – ship’s breadth, m; T – ship’s draft, m; h – list angle, deg.

-When a wide ship (breadth 30-50 m) is sailing through a channel, navigator should consider that depth measured at fore-and-aft plane may be significantly different from one at the outer side of the channel.
+(5) Ship breadth.
+When a wide ship (breadth 30-50 m) is sailing through a channel, the navigator should consider that depth measured at the fore-and-aft plane may be significantly different from one at the outer side of the channel.

-The squat effect is the hydrodynamic phenomenon by which a ship moving quickly through shallow water creates an area of lowered pressure that causes the ship to be closer to the seabed than would otherwise be expected.
-Squat is usually expected where depth to draft ratio is less than 3 and depends on ship’s speed, hull shape, UKC and channel geometry.
-Accurate squat estimation is the complicated mathematical task.
+(7) Squat effect The squat effect is the hydrodynamic phenomenon by which a ship moving quickly through shallow water creates an area of lower pressure that causes the ship to be closer to the seabed than would otherwise be expected.
+Squat is usually expected where depth to draft ratio is less than 3 and depends on the ship’s speed, hull shape, UKC, and channel geometry.
+Accurate squat estimation is a complicated mathematical task.
 However, there are some simplified methods available in the literature.
-Also some shipping companies use their own software purposely made for a specific vessel.
+Also, some shipping companies use their own software purposely made for a specific vessel.
 The simplest (but not the most accurate) squat estimation method is:

 dT = Cb V2/ 100